Senior Research Fellow & BRIDGES Scientific Coordinator

 Researcher & BRIDGES Assistant Coordinator

-Moussa Bourekba is researcher at CIDOB and adjunct professor at Ramon Llull-Blanquerna University (Barcelona).
+Moussa Bourekba is a Research Fellow at CIDOB and an adjunct professor at Ramon Llull-Blanquerna University and the University of Barcelona, where he teaches international relations in the MENA region, terrorism, and violent radicalisation.
 Prior to joining CIDOB, he was Junior Research Fellow at the European Institute of the Mediterranean (IEMed, Barcelona).
 He also worked as a consultant for the French Institute of International Relations (IFRI, Paris).
-At CIDOB, he was Researcher and Project Manager for SAHWA (2014-2017), an EU-funded FP-7 project that analysed youth conditions and expectations in Arab Mediterranean countries.
-He now focuses on processes of radicalisation, violent extremism in Europe and North Africa, and Islam in Western countries.
-He speaks French, English, Spanish and Arabic.
+At CIDOB, he focuses on international relations in the MENA region, democratisation processes in North Africa, Arab youth, and violent extremism in Europe and North Africa.
+His research also covers Islamophobia in Europe.
+He has participated in several EU-funded projects such as the FP-7 SAHWA project, and several Horizon 2020 projects such as EU-LISTCO and CASCADES.
+He is completing his PhD on Spanish strategies to prevent violent extremism at the University of Barcelona.
+He speaks French, English, Spanish, and Arabic.

 Francesco Pasetti is a Research Fellow at CIDOB in the area of Migrations and adjunct professor at the Institut Barcelona d’Estudis Internacionals (IBEI) and Pompeu Fabra University (UPF).
 He developed a two-year project on diasporic media at the ASK Research Center (Bocconi University).
 As PhD candidate at GRITIM-UPF, he delved into the study of migrant integration and its politics.
 In his thesis, he addressed the issue of integration policies in Europe through a mixed-method investigation, with focus on the political imaginaries that lie beyond citizenship regimes in Italy and Spain.
 He was also research collaborator for the Migration Policy Center (European University Institute) between 2013 and 2015.
 Since 2017, he has specialised in policy evaluation based on indicators.
 Currently, he is working on policies and political discourses on refugees, paying special attention to the Spanish context.